C24Be/AS_Network_List/README.md

 - `network_list_from_netname.py`: Retrieves a list of networks associated with a given Network name.
 - `get_info_from_ripe.py`: Retrieves information about Russian AS numbers and Networks from RIPE database for the further analysis.
 - `get_description.py`: Retrieves network names, AS names and organisation names from RIPE.
 Updates te lists in the folder `auto/`.
+- `parse_ripe_db.py`: Parses the whole RIPE database to get information about Networks for the further analysis.

 - **Contributors are welcome!**
   - `lists/ru-gov-netnames.txt`: A list of network names associated with the Russian government.